More Heavy Weather to Wallop Inland Region

 A ridge of high pressure was anchored over the region Monday, but it will give way to the incoming lows Tuesday, lowering temperatures for the rest of the week, forecasters said.

-Daytime temperatures in the Riverside metropolitan area on Tuesday will be near 70, while on Wednesday and Thursday, the mercury will stall in the mid 50s, with lows in the low 40s.
+Daytime temperatures in the Riverside metropolitan area on Wednesday and Thursday will be in the mid 50s, with lows in the low 40s.

-In the Coachella Valley, temperatures will peak in the mid to upper 70s Tuesday, followed on Wednesday and Thursday with highs in the mid 60s, with lows in the mid 40s.
+In the Coachella Valley, temperatures on Wednesday and Thursday will be in the mid 60s, with lows in the mid 40s.

 Sunny and slightly warmer daytime conditions are forecast throughout the region going into the weekend.